Robert L. Curry

 • Winner of Paul A. Stewart Student Research grant, Wilson Ornithological Society, 2007

-Amanda is studying the behavioral ecology of chickadees across the Pennsylvania contact zone.
-She is examining relationships between dominance, mate choice, and genetic identity at Nolde Forest.
-She expects to complete her thesis in late 2006.
+Amanda studied the behavioral ecology of chickadees across the Pennsylvania contact zone.
+She examined relationships between dominance, mate choice, and genetic identity at Nolde Forest

 • Winner of Sigma Xi Grant-in-Aid of Research, October 2007